DSC-Galgotias/HacktoberFest-Projects-2021/TO-Do List/README.md

 - Replace the text input value with the task item's text when clicked on save button and hide the save and cancel buttons and show edit and remove buttons
+# What can be added
+- Different timezones
+-Improve css
+-Improve navbar